sgronlun/lotro-companion-doc/UserManual/CharacterEdition/CharacterEdition.md

 In this window, we have a table of 'configurations'.
 Each configuration contains the real or simulated configuration of your character at a given date.

 When the character is created, a 'character configuration' is created for it, that reflects the state of a new character (level 1) for this race and class.

 When a character is imported from the game client (with 'Current Gear' ticked), a new 'character configuration' is created for it, that reflects the current state of the character in the game (level, gear, virtues...).

+A detailed presentation of the 'Character Configuration' window is available [HERE](../CharacterConfigurationEdition/CharacterConfigurationEdition.md).

 ## Character status
 At the bottom of the window, you have access to a collection of buttons to track several aspects of your character: